 Our current shelter project will be in the Eshkol Region where we believe will be the center of the next war between Israel and Hamas.
 When the sirens are heard, citizens have 7-9 seconds to run for shelter.
 Where will they run?
 There is no safe place.

 Song For Israel was asked to help.
 Hamas has been sending rockets to hit Israel's borders.
 One town hit most frequently is Eshkol, so our fourth campaign focuses on helping the city of Eshkol with a bomb shelter.
 This shelter is a larger shelter and costs $22,000.
 We need your help to complete the project and save lives now.

 Will you contribute to our next campaign and help save lives in Israel?

 Click here to contribute to the Bomb Shelter fund.

-This past July, Deby Brown (Director of Song For Israel) and Shmuel Bowman (Executive Director Operation Lifeshield) produced this quick video in Jerusalem:
+On one visit to Israel, Deby Brown (Director of Song For Israel) and Shmuel Bowman (Executive Director Operation Lifeshield) produced this quick video in Jerusalem: